mcrea23/react-props-movie-lab/README.md

 ## Introduction

-This is a bare-bones React application used to showcase the nine greatest movies of all time.
+This is a barebones React application used to showcase the nine greatest movies of all time.
 Your job is to update it so that it passes props from parent to children components correctly.
 In addition, you will implement default props so that 'bad/missing data' is properly handled - preventing our user interface from